Trust in Business April 29, 2013Posted by wooddickinson in Life Coach.

 add a comment

 There are many ways to look at a business’s success.
 An analyst may derive a set of indices from the income of a business.
 But what is at the heart of all these measurements?
 The ability to build relationships may be the most critical aspect of the survival of a business, and I believe that this may be an aspect that budding entrepreneurs may struggle with.
+I hold relationships above anything else in business, and it takes time to develop them.
+Confidence comes from a trusting relationship.

 Oh Adobe March 25, 2013Posted by wooddickinson in service, Tom Peters.